 The House of CommonsThe House of Commons is staffed by Members of Parliament (MPs) who are elected by each constituency.
 These are similar to a Congressional district in the US—a large city will have multiple constituencies.
 A constituency is represented by a single MP.
 Each of these constituencies will have an individual name.
 Every decade or so, the boundaries are re-drawn by the non-partisan Boundary Commission, which does take representations from the parties.
 The House of Commons is elected for a period of 5 years (elections used to be called at any earlier time at the Prime Minister's whim, but this practice has been recently abolished in favour of fixed-term Parliaments) or can be earlier if the government loses a vote of confidence.
 MPs are elected on the basis that the candidate winning the most votes is declared the winner, even if they only have one more vote than the next candidate when there are multiple candidates; i.e. it is not necessary to win more than 50% of the votes cast.
 Results are only given for the whole constituency, not individual wards.
 When boundaries change, the "results" of the previous election for the new seats are estimated by the media from local council results.
 These should be treated with some caution.
 When in the Commons, MPs are not addressed by each other by name, but as "The Honourable Member for [name of constituency]" / "My Honourable friend" for someone from your own party, or "The Honourable gentleman/lady" for people not in your party.
 There are some varying titles, such as "Right Honourable", used for members of the Privy Council, "Learned" (pronounced "learn-ed") for MPs who are also barristers, and "Right Honourable and Learned" for MPs who are barristers and members of the Privy Council.
 Parliamentary debates and question times are far more rowdy than the (modern) United States Congress, with creative insults and heckling being the order of the day, but Floor Fights are very rare.
 The chamber is presided over by the Speaker or one of his/her deputies.
 The Speaker is a non-partisan figure (once elected Speaker, they drop their party affiliation, and ascend to the Lords after retiring as an MP), and during debates in the Commons, all remarks are addressed to the Speaker; speaking directly to your opposite number and using words like "you" gets you a slapped wrist.
 Particularly controversial media issues may be raised in Parliament, including this particular gem from a Conservative MP.
 The current Speaker is John Bercow, a (former) Conservative from Buckingham.
 The Speaker, in a tie, will nearly always vote to keep debate open and will almost never vote for a bill, as doing so would create a majority where one did not exist; the main exception is if the bill is a confidence or supply measure—i.e., if the bill fails, the government collapses and either a new PM and new government must be chosen or new elections must be held—in which case the Speaker will generally vote in favor.

 After the electionsThe party that can command a majority is the ruling party.
 Their elected leader, chosen by the party through varying methods,note then chooses a cabinet of which he/she serves as primus inter pares (first among equals).
 These men and women are responsible for various departments of government; there are currently 27 cabinet members who hold 42 positions—during the Labour governments of Blair and Brown, Harriet Harman acquired the nickname "Three Hats Harman" for having three separate posts—including the Prime Minister.
 They're often referred to as "The X Secretary", but their actual title is "The Secretary of State for X".
 Cabinet membership is not subject to Parliamentary approval, and may not even be along party lines (although, these days, they nearly always are), so chops and changes frequently, with much attendant press speculation.
 Contrary to public assumptions, and the press' frequent bellyaching, the Prime Minister is not directly elected, thus calling a PM "unelected" doesn't really mean anything, except to take a swipe at a PM you don't like; Gordon Brown got a lot of this to the point of being the press' Butt Monkey in the run-up to the 2010 election, despite the fact that, of the 23 Prime Ministers since 1900, fourteen ascended to the position in the middle of a Government; even Winston Churchill was "unelected" for his first run at the premiership during World War II (in fact, Churchill never actually "won" a democratic election - his second government in 1951 was, as detailed above, a fluke of the system as he took considerably fewer votes than his Labour opponent).
 Below this people are the Ministers of State and the Parliamentary Under-Secretaries of State (PUSSYs).
 Below them are the Parliamentary Private Secretaries (PPS), who are unpaid lackeys for the Cabinet members.
 They sit behind the front bench at Prime Minister's Questions, with the result that the camera cuts their heads off.
 Those who are not chosen or refuse offers for the Cabinet or for junior ministerial office are called "backbenchers", as opposed to those who sit on the Government "front bench".
-The official title of the largest party that is not in Government is "Hernote Majesty's Loyal Opposition", and their job description is to question and hold to account "Her Majesty's Government" to ensure that any policies have been well thought-out.
+The official title of the largest party that is not in Government is "Hernote Majesty's Loyal Opposition".
+Fittingly for a British institution, the name of this post started off as a joke; the term was coined in 1826 by Whig MP John Hobhouse, who was riffing on the term "His Majesty's Government" in the midst of a critique of the policies of then-Foreign Secretary George Canning.
+The Opposition's job description is to question and hold to account "Her Majesty's Government" to ensure that any policies have been well thought-out.
 The leader of the largest party out of government is also known as "The Leader of the Opposition" and is a member of the Privy Council.
 The Opposition party will also select a cabinet, known as a Shadow Cabinet.
 Despite sounding very cool, this cabinet does not do anything in practical terms.
 Instead, their job is to call on their cabinet counterpart during meetings in the Commons, typically to question their decisions (the other MPs, including the backbenchers, can also do this to whomever they wish).
 They also work out the party's policies in relation to their position—i.e., the Shadow Secretary for Education will look at schools and universities—ready for the next election.
 The Lib Dems, while in opposition, also select their own "frontbench team" too, from the few MPs they have (as it is, they are currently in coalition with the Tories and have five of a total of 23 official Cabinet seats).
 Unlike in the United States, changes of government occur very quickly.
 It is possible, and common, for the polls to close at 10 pm on Thursday, the result be more-or-less certain at about 3am on Friday, the defeated Prime Minister to go to Buckingham Palace to resign before lunch on Friday, with the new PM appointed before Friday evening and appointments sorted out over the weekend.
 Obviously, there are times when the result goes right down to the wire and the result not known until breakfast the following morning, most lately in 1992 (Conservative majority of 20) and 2010.
 The following list includes political parties with regional representation or better,note ordered by numbers of MPs, MEPs (Members of the European Parliament, out of 73), MSPs (Members of the Scottish Parliament, out of 129), MLAs (Members of the Northern Ireland Assembly, out of 108), and AMs (Members of the National Assembly of Wales, out of 60), where applicable.

 The Big Three parties